 “The spirit of selfish exclusiveness shows itself in a tendency to regard civilization as the sole possession and production of white people.
 Hence the plea that Africans must develop along their own lines.
 The tragedy… behind this claim is that white South Africa tends to forget its God-given mission to spread civilization and not to hoard it, and thus to ensure its survival and growth” (John W. de Cruchy, The Church Struggle in South Africa, p.
 56)

 There’s a lot of truth in Luthuli’s words, even though thankfully we did not hoard everything for ourselves.
-Examples are too many mention.
-Here are only two.
+Examples are too many to mention.
+Here are two.
 I recall how as a kid I sometimes went with my dad to the University of the North where he trained black teachers for twenty years.
 I vividly recall how impressed I was with the beautiful campus, nestled away in the rocky hills of the Northern Transvaal.
 It was a campus built for the Northern-Sotho people by the white government.
-There were other examples similar to this, like the largest hospital in the world at the time, the Baragwanath, built in Soweto.
+In fact, the most senior minister in Mr. Ramaphosa’s cabinet today, had my father as her professor for two years!
+There were many other examples similar to this, like the largest hospital in the world at the time, the Baragwanath in Soweto, built with “white” tax-payer money.

-Nonetheless, Apartheid was declared a “crime against humanity” sometime in the seventies by the United Nations.
-But, was it really that bad?
-Remember, we were the only country ever, against which both the East and the West imposed sanctions unanimously; the only country ever barred from the Olympic Games and the United Nations for ages.
+Apartheid was declared a “crime against humanity” sometime in the seventies by the United Nations.
+For decades South Africa was the Cinderella of the globe.
+No amount of water could ever wash her clean.
+Europe and America, plagued by real and imagined colonial guilt, took it all out on their little half-brother and sister in Southern Africa, South Africa and Rhodesia.
+The left, like always, was so happy to capitalize on it all.
+White South Africans were painted as the monsters of the universe.
+Remember, South Africa was the only country ever, against which both the East and the West imposed sanctions unanimously; the only country ever barred both from the Olympic Games and the United Nations for ages.
+Wow!
+Were we really that bad?

 But was it all bad?

-So what would “all bad” look like?
-In my book it would mean “hell”.
-There were many times and places when the twentieth century looked and felt like hell, but South Africa, in my estimation, was very far from it.
-Please keep in mind that Afrikaners ruled South Africa from 1910 to 1990, when they eventually dismantled the whole system themselves.
-It was not Nelson Mandela who did it.
+What would “all bad” look like?
+In my book it would be downright evil, like hell on earth.
+There were many times and places when the twentieth century looked and felt like hell on earth, but South Africa, in my estimation, was very far from it.
+Most Africans, despite Apartheid, wished to come and live there, while today nearly everyone tries to flee.
+Finding a job, and strolling down the street without fear (also in the townships), was taken for granted until late in the 20th Century.
+Keep in mind that Afrikaners ruled South Africa from 1910 to 1990, when they (not Mandela) eventually dismantled the whole system themselves.

-So let us look at three unbiased sources to prove my point.
+So let briefly us look at three unbiased sources to prove my point.

 Here’s our second source: Nigel Cawthorne’s 100 Tyrants.
 History Most Evil Despots and Dictators.
 Cawthorne has forty tyrants from the twentieth century alone.
 Ten from Latin America, nine from Africa, eight from Europe.
 And yet, not even one from South Africa.
-My goodness!
-And that country was ruled by Afrikaners for eight decades …
+Was that the country run by Afrikaners for eight decades?

 Everything was not so bad under Afrikaner-rule.
 The idea that everything was bad did not come from our own people.
 It came from a relentless media campaign launched against South Africa from the liberal West and the Communist East.
 Here is the proof.
 In 1976 a study was conducted by America’s five largest news outlets to find out which country came in for the most bashing.
 The Vietnam War was just over and America’s conscience was bothering her relentlessly.
-So, what was the result of the study?
+The result was quite stunning.
 In third place was Cuba with seven stories.
 In second the monstrous Khmer Rouge with 16 stories.
-And in the first place the Republic of South Africa with a whopping 513 stories!
+And in the first place was the Republic of South Africa with a whopping 513 stories!
+I recall it well.
+We lived through it.
 It is hard not to cry.
-(Please check out Harry Booyens’ riveting and amazingly well-documented work AmaBhulu – The Birth and the Death of the Second America (2014) for these stats on page 434.)
+(See Harry Booyens’ riveting and amazingly well-documented work AmaBhulu – The Birth and the Death of the Second America , page 434.)

 And yet we were the Cinderella of the globe, or should I say the Dracula in the eyes of many.
-Yet we did not make it into Ferguson, Cawthorne or Berlinski’s books.
+But we did not make it into Ferguson, Cawthorne or Berlinski’s books.
 Strange.
-It does seem to me too many Westerners lived with a bad conscience during those years, looking for a little brother to whip into shape.
-They found him in the Republic of South Africa and in her sister Rhodesia.
-It is so easy of course, when the target of your abuse is far away, and if you can harvest a lot of votes by sounding so righteous about a complex scenario on the other side of the world.
+It does seem to me too many Westerners lived with a bad conscience during those years, looking for a little brother or sister to whip into shape.
+It is so easy, when the target of your abuse is far away, and if you can harvest a lot of votes by sounding sanctimonious, to over-simplify a complex scenario and constantly scold those who don’t seem to get your point.

 Why was there no major blood-letting in South Africa?

 So why did we not make it into these books and films?
 The answer again is simple.
 Where are the mass graves, the gas chambers, the skeleton piles?
 Paton’s Cry the Beloved Country would have told you if there were any.
-When they asked Bishop Tutu’s Truth and Reconciliation Commission in the early 90’s how many died under white rule, he could only come up with 2000.
-And that number included those killed during a 21 year long border-war against a Soviet-inspired enemy.
+When they asked Bishop Tutu’s Truth and Reconciliation Commission in the early 90’s how many died under white rule, he could only come up with 2000 (i.e., two thousand).
+And that number included those killed during a 21 year border-war against a Soviet-inspired enemy.
 And yet, even those lives were too many.
-(When I stood in the building where Steve Biko hid during the seventies, before he died under arrest, I felt the pain and the stain of that crime and injustice).
+When I stood in the building where Steve Biko hid for safety during the seventies, before he died in police detention, I felt the pain and the stain.

 The answer to the riddle is not so hard to find.
 Why did South Africa have no killing fields?
 Why could Mr. Nelson Mandela dare to hand the Rugby World Cup with a big smile to the Springbok captain, a year after white rule ended?
 Or why did Mandela for that matter have a respected Afrikaner woman, Zelda le Grange, as his personal assistant for many years until his death?

-Because we were by and large not the kind of folks the liberal West tried to make us out to be.
-In fact, if we were so bad, then I find it astonishing that so many Western countries consider white South Africans as some of their best immigrants and new citizens.
+Because we were, except for a few on the fringes, not the kind of folks the liberal West tried to make us out to be.
+In fact, if we were so bad, how could so many Western countries eagerly accept white South Africans immigrants, deeming them fine new citizens.
 The irony goes even deeper.
-The Canadian healthcare system has been greatly benefitting for years from a flood of medical doctors trained by the apartheid system, while ordinary poor black folks from my old country would find it very hard to make their way to Canada.
-What does that say of our wonderful liberal values?
+The Canadian healthcare system greatly benefitted for years from a flood of medical doctors trained by the apartheid system, while ordinary poor black folks from my old country would find it very hard to make their way to Canada.

 But we have not yet answered the question: Why?
 Why were there so few deaths relatively speaking?
-Remember the cultural difference in South Africa was much bigger than in most of these other conflicts.
+Remember the social, religious and cultural differences in South Africa were often much bigger than those experienced in most of the conflicts described by the three authors above.

-The answer is: It was not because of us.
-It was because of the living God speaking through Scripture to the conscience of our nation.
+The answer is simple: It was not because of us.
+It was because of him!
+The living God speaking through Scripture to the conscience of our nation.
 Secular-humanists of the world: Listen!

 Let me explain.
 The Dutch Reformed Church in South Africa (DRC) was by far the largest white denomination in the country for that whole period of 1910 – 1980.
 80% plus of all Afrikaners belonged to it.
 Most of the rest of the population belonged to other churches.
 Every Sunday God’s Word was read and preached across our beautiful land.
 What’s more, the DRC did mission work all over South Africa and deep into the continent.
 By 1975 its mission-churches had a membership of 1.6 million, exceeding its white membership by 400 000.

-Do you begin to see why death could never rule?
-It was not because of us, but because of Him!
+That is why death could never rule!
+It was not because we were so wonderful, but because of him!
+His word was written on our nation’s conscience.
 But that’s not the whole story.
-Apartheid as a policy of separate development was based on the DRC’s mission policy of 1935.
+Apartheid as a policy of separate development was based on the DRC’s missionary vision of 1935.
 One faith, one confession, but different denominations for different peoples.
-And that mission policy again was based on two underlying motives.
+That mission policy again was based on two underlying motives.
 The first was practical.
-People are different, so let them worship with their own folks in their own tongues.
+People are different, so let them worship with their own folks in their own vernacular.
 The second was fear.
 Whites were afraid to be outnumbered and eventually lose everything.
-We could see what was happening up north, throughout our continent, since the 1950’s.
+We could see well enough what was happening throughout our continent, since the 1950’s.

 However, when you study the countries and conflicts cataloged by Ferguson, you will find that racist innuendo flourished in their speeches and policies.
 And yet, I am not aware of any such policies or speeches by our governments.
-At school we were never taught by poem or song to hate other races, although feelings of racial superiority were certainly there, and bitterness about the Boer War was simmering among some.
-Yet as a police officer and later a DRC pastor, I distinctly recall that no racist talk was tolerated by our leaders.
-Doing regular home visiting in at least 240 parish homes, I distinctly remember the very few homes where I had to confront racist folk as a young pastor between 1989 and 1994.
+At school we were never taught by poem or song to hate other races, although feelings of racial superiority were certainly too common, and bitterness about the Boer War was simmering among some.
+As a young police officer and later a DRC pastor, I distinctly recall that racist talk was not allowed.
+After the 1994, however, more racially based laws were enacted than ever before.

 Our shame

-And yet, it is also because of the Bible that we as white Christians from South Africa must bow our heads in shame.
+And yet, it is also because of the Bible that we as white South Africans must bow our heads in shame.
 For the Bible says that in Christ there is no more Jew nor Gentile, no more slave nor free, nor man or woman, for in Christ we are all one (Gal.
 3:29).
 It says that Jesus is “our peace” and that He came to destroy the wall of separation between Jew and Gentile (Ephes.
 2:16-19).
-It tells us that if a poor person (never mind his or her race) enters your assembly, you should treat them no different from a rich person and your own people.
-For this Bible says God is absolutely no respecter of persons, and if we still are, then we should know we have Christ as our adversary.
+It tells us that if a poor person (never mind his or her race) enters our assembly, that we should treat them no different from our own people.
+For God is absolutely no respecter of persons.
+If we still are, then we should know we have Christ as our adversary.

-How could we have been so silent about these issues for so long?
-Why did we not raise our voices louder against laws that said: “You stand over there and not here.
+But how could we have been so silent about these issues for so long?
+Why did we not raise our voices louder against laws that said: “You must stand over there and not here.
 Go swim there and not with us; and do not let us not catch you in our neighbourhood when the sun is down”.
-And what about those who paid their workers a mere pittance for their backbreaking labour under the hot African sun?
-Yes, sometimes silence is violence.
-As Bonhoeffer said: “Not to speak is to speak.
-Not to act, is to act”.
-May God Almighty have mercy and forgive us our sin.
+Even worse, what about those who paid their workers a mere pittance for their backbreaking labour under the hot African sun?
+May God Almighty have mercy.
+Our injustice was a blot on his conscience, Abraham Heschel would have said.

 How the Bible did it

-There is one question we must still answer though.
-How and why exactly is the Gospel such an amazing restraint against evil, apart from its power to save?
+So why is the Gospel such an amazing restraint against evil, apart from its power to save?
+Here are a few cues…

 Take First John for instance, an apostolic epistle close to the end of the New Testament canon.
 Only two individuals are mentioned in there.
 They tower above history as the two prototypes of death and life.
-The one acted according to his fallen nature and took the life of his brother.
+The one acted according to his fallen nature.
+He took the life of his brother!
 His name was Cain.
-The other saw our misery, came to us and gave his life for us.
+The other saw our misery, and came to us.
+He gave his life for us!
 His name is Jesus.
 That’s the message of the Bible in a nutshell.
 That’s why South Africa was not only spared, but even blessed in many ways, through all those years.

-But, the moment secular-humanist and even communist ideology took over since the early 90’s in South Africa, the death toll skyrocketed… This fact is documented.
-It is easy to prove that violent trends began in the mid-1980’s when the ANC launched its “People’s War” inspired by Marxism and sponsored by Moscow and left leaning governments in Europe (see Anthea Jeffrey’s People’s War).
-It is a known fact that black political violence, by and from the ANC, increased dramatically after Mr. Mandela was offered freedom in 1986 and, even more so, after the National Party entirely dismantled apartheid by 1992.
-Eventually also the most vulnerable, the unborn, were to pay the price and perish, when secular-humanism won the day and every Christian-based law was purged from the books.
-Finally it was literally everybody, above all the vulnerable farm folk, that had to face the wrath of a merciless and godless ideology unleashed on the Rainbow Nation, killing almost twenty thousand a year.
+The moment secular-humanist and even communist ideology took over (since the early 90’s) the death toll skyrocketed… It is easy to prove that violent trends began to rise in the mid-1980’s when the ANC launched its “People’s War” inspired by Marxism and sponsored by Moscow and left leaning governments in Europe (see Anthea Jeffrey’s People’s War).
+It is a known fact that black political violence (mostly from the ANC) increased dramatically after Mr. Mandela was offered freedom by PW Botha in 1986 and, even more so, after the National Party entirely dismantled apartheid by 1992.
+Eventually even the most vulnerable, the unborn, were to pay the price when secular-humanism won the day and every Christian-based law was purged from the books.
+When the wrath of a godless ideology was unleashed on the Rainbow Nation, as we entered the 1990s and said goodbye to God and Christianity, we began killing each other at a rate of twenty thousand a year!
+That never happened during apartheid.

 Civilization is reverence for life